BDC Hamburger Icon

 FAQ about removing a shareholder

-A shareholder is a person, board member or entity that owns at least one share of company stock.
+A shareholder (also known as a stockholder) is a person, board member or entity that owns at least one share of company stock.
 Holding those shares entitles you to certain profits from the business.
 Those come in the form of dividends.
 When a company releases dividends, shareholders receive a portion of those.
 How much depends on how many shares you own.
 Depending on the shareholders’ agreement, some shareholders may also be allowed to help make some companywide decisions on things like board member appointments and merger opportunities.
 When it comes to shareholders, there is usually a big difference between privately and publicly owned companies.
 With privately owned companies, there are typically fewer shareholders, which may mean they have more say in the direction of the company.
-With publicly owned companies, there are significantly more shareholders (think how many people own a share of Apple stock), which ultimately means the rights aren't as meaningful.
+With publicly owned companies, there are significantly more shareholders (think about how many people own a share of Apple stock), which ultimately means the rights aren't as meaningful.

 Most shareholders are bestowed the following rights: